AfricanLeo/Know-Thy-Customer/README.md

 I was also able to glean helpful insights into the **practical application of k-means** clustering by reading through [Burak Özen](https://towardsdatascience.com/customer-journey-based-segmentation-for-marketplaces-70e5a56838a7)'s article on K-means and it's limitations.

-In **Method 1** I will take the dataset with all of it's 17 features and group the clients using the **K-means** clustering algorithm.
-The **Elbow method** will help us determine the optimal number of clusters, i.e. the value of *k*.

-Once determined, we will use **visualisations** to evaluate and describe the results.

 In **Method 2** we will first reduce the dimensionality of the dataset to 10 features by using the encoded layer of an **Autoencoder artificial neural network**.